amak-code/booksitter/README.md

 # booksitter

 The college books are expensive and my goal is to help students to find used book in a good condition.
+It's also a good way to save the enviroment when one book can be used multipli times.
-It's main purpose of the Booksitter app is to connect students who would like to buy the book with those who want to sell the book.
+The main purpose of the Booksitter app is to connect students who would like to buy the book with those who want to sell the book.

 Booksitter project is a graphical application written in Java using Spring Boot, HTML, CSS, Mysql.